Drumsticks1/TS3-LogDataViewer/README.md

 | disableLastModificationCheck | If the last modification check is disabled (*)          | boolean          | false                                                 |
 | ignoredLogs                  | Array containing log names that are excluded            | array of strings | []                                                    |

-(*) The last modification check prevents a build when the modification date of the last log has not changed since the last build (= no new data).
+(*) The last modification check prevents a build when the modification date of the last log has not changed since the last request (= no new data).

 ## Changelog
 The changelog for each release version can be found in the file `changelog.md`